Georgia DOD Hosts NORTHCOM/NORAD Training to Bolster Domestic Response Capabilities

-A mobile training team instructor from U.S. Northern Command (NORTHCOM) and North American Aerospace Defense Command (NORAD) prepares joint staff planners from the Georgia National Guard for a classroom exercise during a Joint Forces Headquarters/Joint Task Force Staff Training Course (JSTC) at the Clay National Guard Center in Marietta, Ga., August 19, 2025.
-(U.S. Army photo by Spc.
-Chasity Williams)
+MARIETTA, Ga. – The Georgia Department of Defense hosted a mobile training team (MTT) from U.S. Northern Command (NORTHCOM) and North American Aerospace Defense Command (NORAD) to deliver a five-day Joint Forces Headquarters/Joint Task Force Staff Training Course (JSTC).
+The course, which was conducted August 17-22, 2025, at the Clay National Guard Center, focused on enhancing Georgia’s homeland defense capabilities and strengthening interagency collaboration.

+More than 30 members of the Georgia National Guard’s joint staff participated in the course, offering many decades of combined experience to the event.
+The JSTC provided classroom instruction and practical exercises for the staff to respond to both sudden and pre-planned natural disasters, threats, and emergencies.
+The course also provided an opportunity for the Ga.
+DoD to validate their “All Hazards Plan” and develop concept plans (CONPLAN) to respond to those events.

+“This training is crucial to forming a new adaptive battle staff and providing refresher training for staff members,” said Stephen Tucker, the Homeland Support and Defense coordinator for the Georgia National Guard.

 |Date Taken: